nirname/nirname.github.io/index.md

 </p>

-I love creating parsers, 3d modelling, and data visualization.
+I love creating parsers, doing 3d modelling, and creating data visualizations.

 Can do a little bit of
 **Fusion360**,